clemsciences/lidar-server-flask-vue/README.md

 The second aim is:
 * to be generic enough to be compatible with other LiDAR devices ,
-* to have a clear and precise protocole to visualize outputs of several methods for displaying forms, tracking, etc.
+* to have a clear and precise protocol to visualize outputs of several methods for displaying forms, tracking, etc.

+## High-level code

+It processes data sent by low-level:
+* directly, if there is a direct connection,
+* indirectly, if this is the web interface which resends data.

+It can locate, map, predict, smooth, filter trajectories.

+Location:

+Input: list of points whose coordinates are in LiDAR basis.

+Output: list of points/groups of points in the map coordinates.

+Mapping:

+Input: list of points whose coordinates are in LiDAR coordinates.

+Output: list of points whose coordinates are in a fix basis.

+Filtering, prediction, smoothing:

+Input: list of points whose coordinates are in LiDAR coordinates.

+Output: filtered, smoothed or predicted coordinates according to a model which depends on how the robot moves, the quality of the LiDAR, environment and measure rate.

+## Web interface

+- handles connections,
+- displays points in polar or cartesian coordinates
+- displays groups of points

+### Web interface components

+#### Connection to low-level

+* Fields: IP address, port
+* Buttons: connect, disconnect

+#### Connection to high-level

+* Fields: IP address, port
+* Buttons: connect, disconnect

+#### Visualisation configuration

+* Fields: number of updates per second

+#### Coordinates

+* Fields: polar or cartesian

+#### Background

+* Showing a map
+* Showing the environment of the robot

+### Data format